nixworks/public/news/2017/09/6/README.md

 ### [A last minute presentation to the parliament of Catalonia results in the formal approval of a referendum concerning independence from Spain.
 Though the country's president urges the government to ignore the bill, parliament is expected to vote in favor of an independence vote. ](/news/2017/09/6/a-last-minute-presentation-to-the-parliament-of-catalonia-results-in-the-formal-approval-of-a-referendum-concerning-independence-from-spain.md)
 Catalan lawmakers are voting on a bill that will allow regional authorities to officially call an Oct.
 1 referendum on a split from Spain, making concrete a years-long defiance of central authorities, who see the vote as illegal.
 The so-called &quot;referendum bill&quot; was included at the last...

-##### European migrant crisis
+##### Refugee immigration to Germany
 ### [The European Court of Justice dismisses complaints by Slovakia and Hungary about EU migration policy, upholding Brussels' right to force member states to take in asylum seekers. ](/news/2017/09/6/the-european-court-of-justice-dismisses-complaints-by-slovakia-and-hungary-about-eu-migration-policy-upholding-brusselsa-right-to-force-m.md)
-_Context: Brussels', European Court of Justice, European Union, European migrant crisis, Hungary, Slovakia_
+_Context: Brussels', European Court of Justice, European Union, Hungary, Slovakia, refugee immigration to Germany_

 ##### Bangladesh-Myanmar relations
 ### [Bangladesh accuses the Myanmar Army of laying landmines on the border between both countries to prevent the return of fleeing Rohingya refugees.
 Myanmar denies the Bangladeshi claims. ](/news/2017/09/6/bangladesh-accuses-the-myanmar-army-of-laying-landmines-on-the-border-between-both-countries-to-prevent-the-return-of-fleeing-rohingya-refug.md)